-From March 1, 2020 through the earlier of January 1, 2022 or 60 days after the termination date of the national emergency, a financial institution may elect to suspend the requirements under accounting principles generally accepted in the U.S. for loan modifications related to the COVID-19 pandemic that would otherwise be categorized as a troubled debt restructured, including impairment accounting.
+From March 1, 2020 through January 1, 2022 a financial institution may elect to suspend the requirements under accounting principles generally accepted in the U.S. for loan modifications related to the COVID-19 pandemic that would otherwise be categorized as a troubled debt restructure.
 This troubled debt restructuring relief applies for the term of the loan modification that occurs during the applicable period for a loan that was not more than 30 days past due as of December 31, 2019.
 Financial institutions are required to maintain records of the volume of loans involved in modifications to which troubled debt restructuring relief is applicable.
+At December 31, 2021, all loans modified as a result of COVID-19 had returned to contractual terms or paid off.